Study aiming at reducing the risk of diabetes using omega-3 fish oil

 • Being non-smoker

-• Not having diabetes or heart disease
+• Without diagnosis of type 2 diabetes or heart disease

 • Being available for the duration of the study (10 visits over the span of 33 weeks, including 4 full-day visits at IRCM)